Dogs Coat Gets Matted: What to Do and How Regular Brushing Helps

 • Mats can develop anywhere on your dog’s coat, but certain spots are more likely than others.

 • These include around your pup’s ears, the backs of their legs, and under your dog’s armpits.
+The sensitivity and thinness of a dog's ears make them particularly vulnerable to matting, which can lead to ruptured blood vessels and hematomas.
+In severe cases, shaving the ears is the safest option.

 • Mats also develop in areas of thick fur, including under your dog’s chin and collar.

-• Finally, check your pup’s paws as mats and tangles can develop between the toes.
+• Finally, check your pup’s paws, as mats and tangles can develop between the toes.

 How to prevent matting in your dog’s fur

 Static electricity and dry skin can cause matting, so add a little mist from a spray bottle when you brush your dog.
-Doing so will prevent static and keep tangles away.
+Doing so will prevent static and keep matted coat and tangles away.
 How often you need to brush your dog comes down to breed, however.
 A short-haired dog (like a Rottweiler) may only need a brushing every couple of weeks.
 Long-hair dogs like Collies may need brushing every other day or even daily.

 If you’re not sure, check in with your local personal pet care specialist.